-It goes without saying; you need to know how the exam is structured, the types of questions that may be asked and the timings of each section.
+It goes without saying; you need to know how the exam is structured if you want to know how to prepare for LNAT, the types of questions that may be asked and the timings of each section.

 When I sat the LNAT, this was the first thing I did.
 I found that the LNAT site provided a very comprehensive guide on how the LNAT works, answering many of the questions I had.
 You can also find resources online that will tell you all you need to know about the exam.

 The exam itself is pretty straightforward in that there is a multiple-choice section followed by an essay section.
 Something to also keep in mind is that universities vary in their use of the LNAT, for example: